 - Scientific Name: Papilio Ulysses

-Sexual Dimorphism: Females have little blue crescents on the back of their upper wings, while that of the males is entirely black.
-There are long and extended tails at the bottom of the wing.
+Sexual Dimorphism: Females display distinctive little blue crescents on the back of their upper wings, while males possess a sleek entirely black coloration.
+Both sexes boast elongated and extended tails at their wingtips, adding to their elegant appearance.

 |Eastern Queensland, New Guinea, Bismarck Archipelago, the Moluccas, and the north-western Solomon Islands.

 |Suburban gardens and tropical rainforests.

-|Lifespan of adults||As little as a week to a few months, with maximum lifespan being around 8 months.
+|Ranges from a week to several months, with the maximum lifespan around 8 months.

 |Plants of the Euodia genus and kerosene wood.

 |Blossoms of pink flowered doughwood.

 Did You Know?

 - Male Ulysses butterflies are attracted to the blue crescents on the female’s wings, often mistaking anything blue for a potential mate.